-Security breach continues to be a nightmare for both exchange platforms and investors in the cryptocurrency industry.
-No matter how careful one tries to be, there seems to always be a loophole to be exploited by daring hackers in the space.
+Security breaches continue to be a nightmare for both exchange platforms and investors in the cryptocurrency industry.
+No matter how careful one tries to be, there seems to always be a loophole to be exploited by daring hackers in the crypto space.

 We have seen investors losing thousands and millions worth of their cryptocurrencies to sim swappers and hackers.
 We have also seen big and small exchanges that never recovered from the loss they incurred after a series of security breaches.